iyre/bl4-save-tools/README.md

   - Marks all* collectibles as found.
 ECHO logs, capsules, etc. (bobble heads aren't included)
   - Re-calculates SDU points, applying the new total if it's higher.
   - Does not add PoI markers.
 See "Discover all locations".
+- **Unlock all hover drives**
+  - Unlocks all hover drive tiers and manufacturers.
+  - Does not complete the associated kill count challenges.
+[More info](docs/challenges.md)
 - **Skip story missions**
   - Completes all missions related to the main story.
 Doesn't modify any other missions.
   - Functionally equivalent to starting a new save with the in-game story skip option.
 (Does not unlock that option)
   - Does not currently enable the Specialization system.
-[More info & workaround](docs/global-unlocks.md)
+[More info & workaround](docs/unlockables.md)
 - **Skip all missions**
   - Completes all missions including the main story, vaults, and activities like drill sites.
   - Re-calculates SDU points, applying the new total if it's higher.